Private investor looking for project: how to prepare?

 - summaries of key customer contracts or partnerships;

-- intellectual property elements (patents, registered trademarks).
+- intellectual property éléments (patents, registered trademarks).

-How to find and approach a private investor?
+How to find and approach a private investor?#

-Connection channels
+Connection channels#

 - Investor clubs: France Angels brings together more than 70 clubs in France.
 Each club organizes regular pitch sessions.